resonatehq/blog/blog/2024-03-21-shipping-faster-with-assertions/index.md

 # Conclusion

-Thinking about software in terms of invariants as positively shaped the speed and quality of software we deliver.
+Thinking about software in terms of invariants has positively shaped the speed and quality of software we deliver.
 For more examples of how we use assertions, please visit our [GitHub repository](https://github.com/resonatehq/resonate) and check it out for yourself.